castle-engine/castle-engine-vscode/README.md

    - Use _Ctrl + T_ to list all symbols in the project.
    - Just to identifiers (_Ctrl + Click_).
    - The extension uses a [Pascal Language Server](https://github.com/castle-engine/pascal-language-server) that adds code completion for Pascal projects.
 Language server executable `pasls` (or `pasls.exe` on Windows) should already be in `bin` directory of the engine.
+   - Include files are supported perfectly too.
+Just make sure to use `{%MainUnit xxx.pas}` at the top of each include file.
    - The provided Pascal code completion works for any Pascal file -- whether it's part of a _Castle Game Engine_ project or not.
 - [Pascal Magic](https://marketplace.visualstudio.com/items?itemName=theangryepicbanana.language-pascal) is used for syntax highlighting.